Un rÊve elfique

 questionings and depositions, where I was requested to supply the

 address of the «English sect».
-Happily I had a simple defence, but
+Happily I had a simple defense, but

 very efficient: I knew nothing of Tuima's family situation.
 I went